Akababa/akababa.github.io/index.md

 # Hello internet!

+I've just moved to Chicago from Waterloo, Ontario and I'm getting settled in my new home!
+I grew up in Winnipeg, Manitoba so I know a thing or two about cold weather and so far the city's been treating me well.
+This website is a bit lacking in the visual department for now, but rest assured I've got plans to address that!
+I actually set up this site on the advice of a friend who told me it would be a great way to improve my writing, which I've honestly been wanting to do for my whole life.
+Too often I wish my writing skills were better (this included) and it's about time I did something proactive about it.
+So please, be welcome to join me as I embark on this crash course of a blog.
+I won't set any explicit goals for myself just yet, but I hope that one day I'll look back on this post and see how far I've come.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Akababa/akababa.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.